 Food is the most potent stomach-acid inducer.
 This is because the most considerable amounts of stomach acid are released during and immediately after eating.

-Taking pantoprazole first thing in the morning provides you with better control of the food-induced acid secretion.
+Taking Pantoprazole first thing in the morning gives you better control of food-induced acid secretion.

 On the other hand, nighttime Pantoprazole will be less effective in controlling acid after the next day’s meals.